About the Holocaust

 “Every morning after roll call, Mengele came to our barracks for inspection.
 Smiling, he called us meine kinde, my children.
 Some of the twins liked him and called him Uncle Mengele.
 Not I. I was terrified of him.
 Even in those days I knew he did not care for us like a real doctor.”

 - Eva Mozes Kor, A-7063, Surviving the Angel of Death

 The medal Mengele describes, the Kriegsverdienstkreuz or War Merit Cross, was created in 1939 by Adolph Hitler to replace the non-combatant Iron Cross.
 The medal had two grades, 2nd class and 1st class, and was awarded with swords and without swords.
 The version with swords that Mengele received was awarded for service above and beyond the call of duty, though not necessarily in direct combat.

 My dear, sweet Butzel!

 When I came back they were already waiting for me with 3 bottles of wine and one bottle of champagne.
-I was with a group of nice people (Fircher, Frank, Wussow, plus their wives), and we drank whatever we had.
-During our gathering I also raised a glass to Rolf and his lovely Butzele.
+I was with a group of nice people (Fischer, Frank, Mulsow, plus their wives), and we drank whatever we had.
+During our gathering I also raised a glass to Rolf and his lovely mother.

 I’m doing okay so far.
 My work is going ahead, but I’ve decided that I want to be altogether more reclusive.
 Berlin doesn’t suit me.
 I’m feeling better now, but after the long hours on the train my legs were swollen.
 I will check myself into the field hospital later for a thorough examination.
 Berlin was quite cold.
-Especially sister Emmi took good care of me.
+Especially nurse Emmi took good care of me.
 Schade used every moment of his free time to be around me.
-I had plenty of time to talk to Olaf about everything.
+With my boss, I could talk about everything.